 The Advanced tab contains extra features, usually exploited by an expert user.
 Here the user can see all settable properties associated to the chart: it reflects the property tabs that an expert user should manually edit to generate a json template.

-In the next subsections, the available functionalities of the Structure and the Configuration tabs are described in a more specific way.
+In the next subsections, the available functionalities of the Structure, the Configuration and the Advanced tabs are described in a more specific way.

 Fig. 5.70: Chart editor.

 Fig. 5.71: Chart structure.

 Fig. 5.72: Chart configuration.